sshantel/do-k8s-challenge/README.md

 ![](imgs/kibana-pod.png)

 Although the project I chose focused on the EFK Stack, I played around a bit with Logstash as well.
 Logstash is part of the Elastic Stack along with Beats, Elasticsearch and Kibana.
-Logstash is a server-side data processing pipeline that ingests data from a multitude of sources simultaneously, transforms it, and then sends it to your favorite stash, for example, Elastic!
+It's a server-side data processing pipeline that ingests data from a multitude of sources simultaneously, transforms it, and then sends it to your favorite stash, for example, Elastic!

 Logstash has over 200 plugins, and you can write your own very easily as well.
-To begin with, I downloaded [Logstash] (https://www.elastic.co/downloads/logstash) and created a simple configuration file:
+To begin with, I downloaded [Logstash] (https://www.elastic.co/downloads/logstash) and created a simple configuration file to grok logs and talk to Elastic Search, which lives on port 9200:

 ```
 input { stdin { } }